JoshK2/basic-todo-app-using-bit/README.md

 ## Motivation

 Demonstrating software modularity in the age of components with React and Bit.
-[Learn more in this Medium post]().

 ## Tutorial